 Proverbs 30:17 states, “The eye that mocks a father and scorns to obey a mother will be picked out by the ravens of the valley and eaten by the vultures.”
 Because Samson rejected his parent’s advice and continued to pursue godless women, his sins eventually caught up to him, “And the Philistines seized him and gouged out his eyes and brought him down to Gaza and bound him with bronze shackles.
 And he ground at the mill in the prison” (Judges 16:21).

 If you don’t want to ruin your love life, you should not ignore the godly advice of others.

 You Will Ruin Your Love Life If You Live By Emotion and Do Not Prayerfully Consider What God Wants

 Another common way to ruin a relationship is to be reactionary rather than learning to prayerfully respond.
 Samson got into so much relationship trouble because he constantly lived by emotion.
 He didn’t weigh through consequences of his choices.
 He just lived in the moment and was controlled by his most immediate impulse.

 The only time Samson prayed to God was when he was in a total jam.
 He didn’t walk with God, but he cried out to God when he really needed something.
-While God did answer some of Samuel’s panicked prayers, if Samuel would have lived prayerfully he could have avoided most of that trouble to begin with.
+While God did answer some of Samson’s panicked prayers, if Samson would have lived prayerfully he could have avoided most of that trouble to begin with.

 Likewise, God does sometimes rescue us from the consequences of our poor decisions.
 But not every time.
 The strategy for a successful relationship and a peaceful life is not to call out to God whenever you are desperate because of your bad choices.
 If that is how you live your life, eventually God will let you feel the weight of your choices because he loves you.
 He always disciplines those he loves.